blw-ofag-ufag/system-map/README.md

 - **`ontology.ttl`** contains information about how the data is structured.
 - **`data.ttl`** contains information about the organizations, systems and information units themselves.

 Actually, there is a python script *reasoning* over the two files.
-This is described [in the section below](https://github.com/blw-ofag-ufag/system-map#-python-processing-of-the-ttl-files) in more detail.
+This is described in more detail below.

 # 🔎 Examples of SPARQL queries from LINDAS